nstankov-bg/docs.plutus-community.com/book/docs/setup/editors/vim.md

 For the or other platforms then Linux, you can check the official [vim-plug docs](https://github.com/junegunn/vim-plug).

 ## coc.nvim plugin
-[Conqueror of Completion](https://github.com/neoclide/coc.nvim) is a plugin for Vim?Neovim that provides code completion.
+[Conqueror of Completion](https://github.com/neoclide/coc.nvim) is a plugin for Vim/Neovim that provides code completion.
-Add to `~/.vimrc` the following:
+Add to `~/.vimrc` for Vim or `~/.config/nvim/init.vim` for Neovim the following:
 ```
 call plug#begin('~/.vim/plugged')